On Efficient Domination for Some Classes of $H$-Free Chordal Graphs: WED for -Free Chordal Graphs - a Direct Approach

 \begin{theorem} For $S_{1,2,3}$-free chordal graphs, WED is solvable in polynomial time. \end{theorem}

-{\bf Proof.} Let us observe that, if all vertices $G$ are maximal elements of $(V,\leq)$, then by Lemma~\ref{WEDmaxvdirectS123frchordalgr}, the WED problem can be solved for $G$ by computing a minimum finite weight e.d.s.\ $D$ containing $v$ in the connected component of $G[V]$ with $v$ (if $D$ exists), for all $v \in V$.
+{\bf Proof.} Let us observe that, if all vertices of $G$ are maximal, then by Lemma~\ref{WEDmaxvdirectS123frchordalgr}, the WED problem can be solved for $G$ by computing a minimum finite weight e.d.s.\ $D$ with $v \in D$ (if $D$ exists), for all $v \in V$.

-Then let us focus on those vertices $x$ which are not maximal elements, i.e., there is a vertex $y$ with $N[x] \subset N[y]$ (which means $x \in Z^-(y)$).
+Then let us focus on those vertices $x$ which are not maximal, i.e., there is a vertex $y$ with $N[x] \subset N[y]$ (which means $x \in Z^-(y)$).
 Thus, there is a maximal vertex $v$ such that $x \in Z^-(v)$.
 In particular removing such maximal vertices $v$ leads to new maximal vertices in the reduced graph.
 Recall that for any graph $G=(V,E)$ and any e.d.s.\ $D$ of $G$, $|D \cap N[x]| = 1$ for every $x \in V$.